Filippo Ambrosini

 Filippo Ambrosini (born 26 April 1993) is an Italian pair skater.
-With his skating partner, Rebecca Ghilardi, he is a two-time European Championship medalist, four-time ISU Grand Prix medalist, six-time ISU Challenger Series medalist, the 2024 Italian national champion, and a six-time Italian national silver medalist (2019-23 and 2025).
-The pair represented Italy at the 2022 Winter Olympics.
+With his skating partner, Rebecca Ghilardi, he is a two-time European Championship medalist, four-time ISU Grand Prix medalist, six-time ISU Challenger Series medalist, the 2024 Italian national champion, and a seven-time Italian national silver medalist (2019–23, 2025–26).
+The pair represented Italy at the 2022 and 2026 Winter Olympics.

 With his former partner, Alessandra Cernuschi, Ambrosini finished in the top ten at two ISU Championships.

 Personal life

 Ambrosini was born on April 26, 1993 in Asiago, Italy.
 In 2022, he confirmed to Outsports that he is openly gay.

 Career

 Early years

 Ambrosini began learning to skate in 2001.
 Early in his career, he competed in singles.
 In the 2009–2010 season, he debuted on the ISU Junior Grand Prix (JGP) series and won the Italian national junior title.

+Partnership with Alessandra Cernuschi

 Ambrosini's first international event with Alessandra Cernuschi was the 2011 NRW Trophy; they placed fifth in junior pairs.
 In March 2012, they placed twentieth at the World Junior Championships in Minsk, Belarus.
 The pair's JGP debut came in September 2012.